cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/explore-graphql-schema.md

 # Explore the Analytics schema with GraphiQL

-A useful feature a GraphQL API is that it offers [introspection](https://graphql.org/learn/introspection/), which allows you to explore the graph (by making API calls) to see the available data sets, the fields and their types, and the operations you can perform.
+The GraphQL API offers [introspection](https://graphql.org/learn/introspection/), which allows you to explore the graph (by making API calls) to see the available data sets, fields, and operations you can perform.

-[GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) is a GraphQL client that uses introspection to provide the **Documentation Explorer** so that you can visually browse a GraphQL schema.
+[GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) is a GraphQL client that uses introspection to provide the **Documentation Explorer**, a tool with which you can visually browse a GraphQL schema.

-This article provides an introduction to exploring the Analytics GraphQL schema with the GraphiQL Documentation Explorer.
+This article provides an introduction to browsing the Analytics GraphQL schema with the Documentation Explorer.

 ## Prerequisites